How to Grow Beans

 Harvesting: Once beans begin maturing, harvest them frequently and remove any overripe beans to help prolong production.
 When bush beans stop producing, pull out the plants and put them in the compost pile.
 Pole beans may continue producing until frost kills the plant.

 Yes, beans have a reputation for causing certain gastric conditions.
 This is due to the presence of a particular type of sugar that the enzymes in the human digestive tract can't break down, so the sugar ferments.
 Young beans ("green" ones) have less of this sugar than mature ones (such as kidney beans and pinto beans).
 Beano is an enzyme supplement that helps break down this sugar, minimizing the "magic."

 When most gardeners think of beans, they think of the green beans found in the produce or freezer sections of their supermarkets.
-But there are many other types.
+But there are many other types based on pod color.

 Most types of beans can be eaten at three stages of growth; different varieties have been developed for different uses, however.
 Some shell bean varieties, for example, may have tough, stringy pods even when they're immature.

 - Snap beans: Green (immature) beans that are eaten pod and all, while the pod is immature and tender and the bean seeds inside are still small.
 They can be eaten raw but are most often steamed or boiled.
 This is the most common type of bean grown in home gardens.
 Some people refer to snap beans as string beans, because old varieties had a tough string running along the pod that had to be removed during preparation.

 - Shell beans: Sometimes called horticultural beans, these beans are removed from their pods and eaten when fully formed, but still soft and moist.
 Edamame, for example, are soybeans eaten as shell beans.
 Shell beans are most often steamed or boiled.